rainerborene/pie/README.md

 ### Pie#colors(colors)

 Set color of segments.
-Latest argument should be the default color.
+The latest argument should be the default color.

 ### Pie#background(color)